chuongmep/bim42.github.io/_posts/2015-08-23-some-thoughts-about-rooms-and-spaces.md

 ![ARoomDisappear-](http://bim42.com/wp-content/uploads/2015/08/ARoomDisappear-.png)

 By default, these rooms are calculated at the level elevation.
-Every wall at &#8220;0 m&#8221; above the level will be used as a room boundary.
+Every wall at "0 m" above the level will be used as a room boundary.

 The Computation Height properties allows us to change the elevation where we calculate the room.
 In our example, we change the Computation Height of the Level 1 to 1 meter, and the room fit nicely between its boundaries.